ajainarayanan/voyager/README.md

 For more information about Voyager 2's design, please read our [CHI paper](http://idl.cs.washington.edu/papers/voyager2) and other related papers ([1](http://idl.cs.washington.edu/papers/compassql/), [2](http://idl.cs.washington.edu/papers/voyager/), [3](http://idl.cs.washington.edu/papers/vega-lite/)).

+# Cask Fork

+This is a fork for Cask's version of Voyager.
+We have basically built an adapter around the base voyager to extract out things that is not needed in a generic external environment.
+It makes sense for voyager as a project to come with all it can so that it can be embedded in any environment however the environment that we are using at Cask doesn't require the entire package.
+Hence the trim down version.
+The differences between voyager and the fork are,

+- Does not include normalize css
+- Has an adapter that contains modified version of app-root and store.
+  - `app-root` does not contain `Header` and `Footer` by default.
+  - `store` does not include `redux-action-log` and `loggerMiddleware` as we don't want to log anything in production environment yet & `redux-action-log` is not being used anymore (previously used in Footer).
+- `lib-adapter-voyager` introduces a new API `onComponentWillUnmount` for components embedding `voyager`.
+This is useful if voyager is repeatedly mounted and unmounted several times during the lifecycle of the application.
+This is to unsubscribe main listener from the store.

 **WARNING**:

 This repository now hosts the ongoing migration of Voyager 2 to a React/Redux application, which is **not yet ready** for general use.
 See below for older, more stable versions of the code.